NeuroNexa/test/rl_sar/README.md

    ```
    Repeat the torque/MIT commands for each actuator until all 16 motors respond correctly.
    When the diagnostic tool encounters missing feedback it will list the motor indexes and automatically
-   resend the forced-direct RPC; confirm the slave router is emitting a `mode:3` heartbeat and rerun the
+   resend the forced-direct RPC; confirm both routers are emitting `mode:3` heartbeats and rerun the
    command until all joints report timestamps.

-5. **Launch the Titati RL controller on the master Jetson**
+6. **Launch the Titati RL controller on the master Jetson**
    ```bash
    ./cmake_build/bin/rl_real_titati
    ```